 Aruba is a Dutch Island with sophisticated healthcare facilities, professional and expert healthcare experts.
 As leaders within the tourism community in Aruba, we are fully informed and we have full confidence in the pubic & private sector partnership managing this situation together.

 Many of our customers have reached out to learn how to help us in our situation.
 Aruba is an island with a population completely dependent upon the tourism industry and at present, tourism is halted.
 The answer is to come visit as soon as you are able to and, join in our campaign #BringingBucutiToYou.
 Post photos of your Aruba vacation, honeymoon, anniversary or birthday celebration on your social media pages with our hashtag: #BringingBucutiToYou .
-We are posting on our social media pages daily with messages from our associates who miss you and hope to see you again soon!
+We are posting on our social media pages regularly with messages from our associates who miss you and hope to see you again soon!
 Your participation can have an impact for all of us.
 Thanks to all of you who have participated.

 We look forward to welcoming our guests again soon and look forward to giving you some relaxation and a break from the current stresses of everyday news and life.